onlyhavecans/ReadItLater-Calibre-Plugin/README.md

 * Under "Schedule News Download" Select the new Pocket recipie under custom and fill out your credentials

 # Changelog
+## Pocket v1.2
+* Added new feature to fail with a warning instead of an error when not enough articles are found
+    * This feature is not yet in 0.8.51 so you will still get the conversion error

 ## Pocket v1.1
 * Check for article pages that are empty or malformed.
 Fixes issue #3 (Exception when there is no article)